Garmin Fishfinder vs. Competitors: Why Garmin Dominates Sonar Technology for Anglers

 Introduction

-• Core feature comparisons across brands
+• Core feature comparisons across leading brands

-• Side-by-side sonar image clarity
+• Side-by-side clarity evaluation of sonar images

-• Price vs. performance breakdown
+• Price versus performance insights

 1. Overview: Garmin vs. Lowrance vs. Humminbird